Finding your target readership is the best thing you can do to give your novel a fighting chance of success.

-The best way to start is to create three fictional characters who you think would be interested in reading your work.
+The best way to start is to create three fictional characters (as a writer, this shouldn’t be too hard for you!) who you think would be interested in reading your work.
 These are your reader personas.

 Give each character a name, describe their demographic, think about their behaviours, then about how, when and where they’ll read your books.
 Finally, see if you can identify their general wants and needs, and their life values.

 You’ll use these profiles to target your marketing messages more effectively.

 The majority of book marketers I’ve come across on social media seem to use it as an advertising billboard.
 But it’s much more valuable as a listening device.

 If you eavesdrop on the social media feeds of your literary colleagues, you’ll find out what their readership loves, what it hates, and what it most desires.
 You can use this intelligence in both your writing and your marketing strategy.